General Lee (car): History

 Episodes 1 through 5 were filmed in the Georgia towns of Covington and Conyers in November and December 1978.
 Georgia episode cars consisted of five Dodge Chargers.
 The first General Lees were built by Warner Bros. and shipped to Georgia, where John Marendi (picture car coordinator) labeled the first three cars as "LEE 1", "LEE 2", and "LEE 3" (in no particular order) for film editing purposes.

 LEE 1 was a second unit car with a full roll cage.
 It is a 383 V8-powered 1969 Charger equipped with air conditioning, an AM/FM stereo, power steering, and power drum brakes.
-It was originally painted in code T3 "Light Bronze Metallic" with a tan interior, a black vinyl top and chrome rocker trim which was left on due to previously poor body work on the left quarter panel.
+It was originally painted in code T3 "Light Bronze Metallic" with a tan interior, a black vinyl top and chrome rocker trim that was left on due to previously poor body work on the left quarter panel.
 In addition, the gas cap trim and wheel well trim were missing, so the corresponding trims were removed on LEE 2 and 3 to match.
 The chrome vinyl top trim was supposed to be removed, but since the left quarter panel had been replaced and was very poorly installed the trim had to be left on to hide the body work.
 As a result, most General Lees throughout the series had vinyl top trim.
-After the now-famous jump over Rosco P. Coltrane's police cruiser by stuntman Craig Baxley, it was stripped of its front seats and 1969-specific grill and taillight panel.
+After the now-famous jump over Rosco P. Coltrane's police cruiser by stuntman Craig Baxley, it was stripped of its front seats and 1969-specific grille and taillight panel.
 LEE 1 was used once more as the "Richard Petty" tire test car in the fourth episode "Repo Men".

 LEE 2, like LEE 1, was a second unit car with a full roll cage, a 383 V-8, a floor shifted automatic transmission and A/C. Originally painted B5 Blue with a black interior, the interior was repainted tan to match LEE 1 and 3 though its steering wheel remained black.
 It was used for the opening scene in "One Armed Bandits".
 In this scene, Bo and Luke were chasing Rosco's police cruiser with the General after Cooter stole it.